Itchy, scratchy, irritated eyes? You don’t have to just live with it! Come see us. We can help.

 The good news is that, in most cases, dry eye is very treatable.

-At our Advanced Dry Eye Center, Center For Sight offers a variety of treatment options for dry eye - including the revolutionary LipiFlow procedure for lasting relief.
+At our Advanced Dry Eye Center, Center For Sight offers a variety of treatment options for dry eye.
 After diagnostic testing, we can help you determine which course of treatment is right for you.

 At ophthalmologists’ offices across the nation, the issue of dry eye is more commonly seen today than ever before.
 Words like “painful”, “annoying” and “persistent” are frequent descriptors we hear at Center For Sight from patients who come in because of their dry eye concerns.